silverstripe/silverstripe-admin/client/src/components/PopoverOptionSet/README.md

 // Returns a filtered set of buttons
 // Default search handler assumes button content to be plain text and performs a simple string.contains check.
 onSearch: PropTypes.func,

-// function that accepts a button object & returns an event handler that is fired when the button is clicked
-// e.g. (button) => (event) => event.preventDefault() && togglePopover();
-provideButtonClickHandler: PropTypes.func.isRequired,

 // The container to render the popover within.
 See the ReactStrap documentation for popovers
 container: PropTypes.oneOfType([PropTypes.string, PropTypes.func, PropTypes.object]),